jr-k/freebox_home_assistant_probes/README.md

 FBX
 ===

+Known issues (TODO):

+- This script doesn't handle token expiration so for now the /probe route will trigger an error due to expiration json answer

 About:

 - It is a simple server which gives access to multiple useful sensors.
 The output is a clean flattened json object perfect for [RESTful Sensor](https://www.home-assistant.io/integrations/rest/) integration.
 You can install this on a Freebox VM or on a raspberrypi for example.